Sustainable fashion history

-- As much as 60 percent of consumers in the UK think there is too little environmental information available on the clothes they buy according to research done by WRAP UK.
+- 60 per cent of consumers in the UK think there is too little environmental information available on the clothes they buy according to research done by WRAP UK.

 - The carbon footprint of a household in the UK

 - The yearly carbon footprint of the UK household wardrobe is equivalent to the weight of more than 100 pairs of jeans.
-The water footprint approximately 80.000 liters (1,000 bathtubs average takes 80 liters), the carbon emissions from driving an average modern car for 6,000 miles.
-Furthermore, the clothing value approximately nevertheless 30 percent has not been worn for a year or more, mostly because they do not fit.
+The water footprint approximately 80.000 litres (1,000 bathtubs average takes 80 litres), the carbon emissions from driving an average modern car for 6,000 miles.
+Furthermore, the clothing value approximately; nevertheless, 30 per cent have not worn for a year because they do not fit.

 - Consumers’ willingness to recycle

-- Research done by Ford trends 2013 state that 84 percent say it is my civic duty to recycle, a good indicator shows when consumers have an opportunity, they will
+- research done by Ford trends 2013 state that 84 per cent say it is my civic duty to recover, a good indicator shows when consumers have an opportunity, they will

 - Do consumers perceive themselves as green?

-- In research by Ford’s trends, the consumer says; I consider myself to be green, 67 percent agree
+- Research by Ford’s trends, the consumer says; I consider myself to be green, 67 per cent agree